veentzy/Study_Case_Data_Analytics_RevoU/README.md

-### The results of the documentation of the mini course study case work at RevoU, details can be checked in each folder in this repository
+### The results of the data analytics mini course documentation case studies at RevoU

+The details can be checked in the respective folders in this repository

 Case Study | Description | Link
 --- | --- | ---